River Esk (Ravenglass): Course

+A further 4.5 km downstream of Brotherilkeld Farm, the church of St Catherine lies on the riverbank.
+This serves the small village of Boot, although the actual village lies 1 km north on the bank of the Whillan Beck.
+This significant tributary joins the Esk just downstream, at Beckfoot, and is the outflow from Burnmoor Tarn.
+For about the next 3 km the Esk is paralleled by the narrow-gauge Ravenglass and Eskdale Railway, before both the railway and the principal road turn north through the village of Eskdale Green and a route west via the valley of the River Mite.

+The river, however, continues in a south westerly direction on the southern side of Muncaster Fell.
+Here it passes Hinning House bridge, 3 km east of Ravenglass where the river becomes tidal, and Muncaster Bridge, where it passes under the A595 coast road and takes on an estuarial character.
+The estuary then passes the grounds of Muncaster Castle and under the Cumbrian Coast railway line on Eskmeals Viaduct before turning north to reach Ravenglass and the Irish Sea.

-The Esk continues past the small villages of Boot and Eskdale Green.
-Just after Boot, the significant tributary of Whillan Beck joins the river from the north east, the beck being the outflow from Burnmoor Tarn, four km to the north.
-Continuing in a south westerly direction the Esk flows beneath Hinning House bridge, three km east of Ravenglass, at this point the river becomes tidal.
-Shortly after passing the Muncaster Castle Estate the river reaches the Irish Sea at Ravenglass.
-At its estuary the Esk is joined by the rivers Irt and Mite.
-The estuary has evolved over the centuries, the Esk and Irt were earlier separated by a shingle bank formed by the sea, dunes were formed when they eventually joined together.
+At Ravenglass, the Esk estuary is joined by the rivers Irt and Mite.
+The estuary has evolved over the centuries; the Esk and Irt were earlier separated by a shingle bank formed by the sea, and dunes formed when they eventually joined together.
 The estuary dunes are the location of the Eskmeals nature reserve, a Site of Special Scientific Interest (SSSI) over an area of 165.5 acres (67 hectares).
 The SSSI is made up of mostly coastal dunes and salt marsh attracting breeding birds and a profusion of flowers.
-The dunes are also the site of the Eskmeals Range, a shooting range owned by the MOD) and operated by the contractor Qinetiq.
-The estuary is crossed by the Cumbrian Coast Line railway on the Eskmeals viaduct just south of Ravenglass.
+The dunes are also the site of the Eskmeals Range, a shooting range owned by the MOD and operated by the contractor Qinetiq.